+CityUniversity | CityU.edu

 Syllabus

-ESP 674: Low Incidence
+ESP 535: Low Incidence Disabilities

 School of Education and Leadership

-3 Credits Effective Date 7/1/2021 Pre-requisites: Admission to M.Ed Program
+2 Credits Effective Date (7/1/2021) List any Pre-requisite or Co-Requisite: None

 Access to the Internet is required.
 All written assignments must be in Microsoft-Word-compatible formats.
 See the library's APA Style Guide tutorial for a list of resources that can help you use APA style.

 Faculty Information

 Professional experience information for instructors is found under Faculty Information in the online course menu.

 Contact Information

 Contact information for instructors is found under Faculty Information in the online course menu.

 Course Description

-This course is a study of students identified with low-incidence disabilities.
-Candidates investigate the disabilities identified as low incidence: developmentally delayed, autism spectrum, moderate/severe mental retardation, traumatic brain injury, orthopedically impaired, deaf/hard of hearing, and visually impaired.
-Components of the course will include definitions, family involvement, assessments, instructional methods, and procedural and landmark legal issues in special education.
-Candidates provide appropriate program accommodations for students identified with a low-incidence disability.
+This course is a study of disabilities identified with low-incidence disabilities.
+Candidates investigate the disabilities identified as Low Incidence: Developmentally Delayed, Autism Spectrum, Moderate/Severe Mental Retardation, Traumatic Brain Injury, Orthopedically Impaired, Deaf/Hard of Hearing and Visually Impaired.
+Components of the course will include definitions, family involvement, assessments, instructional methods, and procedural and landmark legal issues in Special Education.
+Candidates will be able to provide appropriate program accommodations for students identified with a low-incidence disability.
+Course includes components of state requirements for certification.

 Course Resources

-Required and recommended resources to complete coursework and assignments are found on the course Reading List.
+Required and recommended resources to complete coursework and assignments are found on the course Reading List and/or in the online course shell.
 The reading list can be found under Course Information in Blackboard as well as from the library homepage ("Find Your Textbook" button).

 Note: Required resources that must be purchased by the student are tagged "Purchase from a vendor of your choosing."
 Required resources with a direct link, "Available through CityU Library", are available electronically at no cost to students.

 Students in Canada may purchase course resources from the Canada Bookstore, and students outside the U.S. and Canada should contact their advisor or textbook coordinator for additional information.

 Course Outcomes

-This course will prepare students to:
+This course prepares candidates to: